Facts about floor cable management!

 - Hose ramps and floor cable covers

-Secondly, raised floorings are an innovative solution because they involve raising a floor to create a void for hiding the wires.
-It’s suitable in heavy industrial setups with a lot of machines because they can conceal the wires completely underground and eliminate tripping hazards.
+Secondly, raised floorings are innovative because they raise a floor to create a void for hiding the wires.
+It’s suitable in heavy industrial setups with many machines because they can conceal the wires underground and eliminate tripping hazards.

 Do you want that to happen?
 Of course, you don’t want to.
-If you want to improve cable management systems in your surrounding environment, Sino Concept is the place to go.
+Sino Concept is the place to go if you want to improve cable management systems in your surrounding environment.

-We are one of the leading experts in cable management systems and have a wide variety of solutions.
+We are one of the leading experts in cable management systems and have various solutions.
 Visit our website to learn more about our products.